simonoxen/plastimatch/doc/sphinx/mabs_guidebook.rst

    .. container:: leftside

-	  MABS stands for "Multi Atlas Based Segmentation."
-It is a flexible system for performing automatic segmentation of medical images.
+	  MABS (Multi Atlas Based Segmentation) is a flexible system for performing automatic segmentation of medical images.
 	  This guidebook explains how to prepare an atlas for segmentation, how to perform a segmentation,
 	  and how to tune MABS for optimal accuracy.

-So far, MABS has only been tested on linux, but it probably works on other platforms.
+So far, MABS has only been tested on linux, but it probably can work on other platforms.
 Please contact the email list if you desire to run MABS on other platforms.

 Step 1: Creating a master configuration file
 --------------------------------------------
-The first step is to create a new directory for holding all of your configuration and training data.
+First, you should create a new directory for holding your configuration files and training data.
 You can start with the following layout::

   --+------- mabs/
     +------- mabs/task01.cfg

-In this context, "task01" is a specific segmentation task, with an associated atlas.
-You can have multiple tasks, such as one task for head and neck and one for prostate.
+In this context, "task01" refers to a segmentation task with an associated atlas.
+You can have multiple tasks, such as one task for head and neck, one for prostate, and so on.
 You don't have to call it "task01", you can call it anything.
-The file "mabs/task01.cfg" is a master configuration file that controls MABS.
+The file "mabs/task01.cfg" is a master configuration file that controls MABS for task01.
 For purposes of the guidebook, we will use the configuration file specified below::

   [TRAINING]